 Humans acquire data and information in bits and pieces and then transform the information into knowledge.
-The information-processing functions of the brain are frequently compared to those of a computer, and vice versa (an idea discussed further in the Introduction to Cognitive Science and Cognitive Informatics chapter).
-Humans can be thought of as organic information systems that are constantly acquiring, processing, and generating information or knowledge in their professional and personal lives.
-They have an amazing ability to manage knowledge.
-This ability is learned and honed from birth as individuals make their way through life interacting with the environment and being inundated with data and information.
-Each person experiences the environment and learns by acquiring, processing, generating, and disseminating knowledge.

-Tom, for example, acquired knowledge in his basic nursing education program and continues to build his foundation of knowledge by engaging in such activities as reading nursing research and theory articles, attending continuing education programs, consulting with expert colleagues, and using clinical databases and clinical practice guidelines.
+The information-processing functions of the brain are frequently compared to those of a computer and vice versa (discussed further in Chapter 4).
+Humans can be thought of as organic information systems constantly acquiring, processing, and generating information or knowledge in their professional and personal lives.
+Individuals have an amazing ability to manage knowledge.
+This ability is learned and honed from birth as one makes their way through life interacting with the environment and being inundated with data and information.
+One experiences the environment and learns by acquiring, processing, generating, and disseminating knowledge.
+Tom acquired knowledge in his basic nursing education program and continues to build his foundation of knowledge by such activities as reading nursing research and theory articles, attending continuing education programs, consulting with expert colleagues, and using clinical databases and clinical practice guidelines.
 As he interacts in the environment, he acquires knowledge that must be processed.
 This processing effort causes him to redefine and restructure his knowledge base and generate new knowledge.
-Tom can then share (disseminate) this new knowledge with colleagues, and he may receive feedback on the knowledge that he shares.
-This dissemination and feedback builds the knowledge foundation anew as Tom acquires, processes, generates, and disseminates new knowledge as a result of his interactions.
-As others respond to his knowledge dissemination and he acquires yet more knowledge, he is engaged to rethink, reflect on, and reexplore his knowledge acquisition, leading to further processing, generating, and then disseminating knowledge.
-This ongoing process is captured in the Foundation of Knowledge model, which is used as an organizing framework for this text.
+He can then share (disseminate) this new knowledge with other colleagues, and he may receive feedback on the knowledge that he shares.
+This dissemination and feedback builds the knowledge foundation anew as he acquires, processes, generates, and disseminates new knowledge as a result of his interactions.
+As others respond to his knowledge dissemination and he acquires yet more knowledge, he is engaged to rethink, reflect on, and re-explore his knowledge acquisition, thus processing, generating, and then disseminating anew.
+This process is captured in the Foundation of Knowledge model, used as an organizing framework for this text.

-At its base, the model contains bits, bytes (computer terms for chunks of information), data, and information in a random representation (Figure 1-1).
-Growing out of the base are separate cones of light that expand as they reflect upward; these cones represent knowledge acquisition, knowledge generation, and knowledge dissemination.
+At its base, the model has bits, bytes (computer terms for chunks of information), data, and information in a random representation.
+Growing out of the base are separate cones of light that expand as they reflect upward and represent knowledge acquisition, knowledge generation, and knowledge dissemination.
 At the intersection of the cones and forming a new cone is knowledge processing.
 Encircling and cutting through the knowledge cones is feedback that acts on and may transform any or all aspects of knowledge represented by the cones.
-One should imagine the model as a dynamic figure in which the cones of light and the feedback rotate and interact rather than remain static.
+One should imagine the model as a dynamic figure with the cones of light and the feedback rotating and interacting rather than remaining static.
 Knowledge acquisition, knowledge generation, knowledge dissemination, knowledge processing, and feedback are constantly evolving for nurse scientists.
-The transparent effect of the cones is deliberate and is intended to suggest that as knowledge grows and expands its use becomes more transparent-a person uses this knowledge during practice without even being consciously aware of which aspect of knowledge is being used at any given moment.
+The transparent effect of the cones is deliberate and is intended to suggest that as knowledge grows and expands its use becomes more transparent-one uses it during practice without even being consciously aware of what aspect of knowledge is being used at any given moment.